vkakerbeck/ml-agents/docs/Migrating.md

 * The Unity project `unity-environment` has been renamed `UnitySDK`.
 * The `python` folder has been renamed to `ml-agents`.
-It now contains two packages, `mlagents.env` and `mlagents.trainers`. `mlagents.env` can be used to interact directly with a Unity environment, while `mlagents.trainers` contains the classes for training agents.
+It now contains two packages, `mlagentsdev.env` and `mlagentsdev.trainers`. `mlagentsdev.env` can be used to interact directly with a Unity environment, while `mlagentsdev.trainers` contains the classes for training agents.
 * The supported Unity version has changed from `2017.1 or later` to `2017.4 or later`.
 2017.4 is an LTS (Long Term Support) version that helps us